 How do you do this?
 Here are five questions to consider when choosing your financial planner.

 Ask any prospective financial planner what training or certifications they’ve received.
-Some include Certified Financial Planner (CFP), Chartered Financial Consultant (ChFC), Certified Public Accountant (CPA), and Registered Investment Advisor (RIA).
+Some include Certified Financial Planner (CFP), Chartered Financial Consultant (ChFC), and Certified Public Accountant (CPA).
 A financial professional’s credentials will help you understand what services they’re trained to provide, helping you match your goals with the appropriate professional.

 You can also ask how many years of experience they have to help you gauge their level of expertise.

 Part of choosing the proper financial planner is feeling comfortable with the approach of the professional and the investment firm as a whole.
 It’s important that the financial planner’s attitude toward risk mirrors your risk tolerance so you trust them to make the proper decisions while managing your portfolio.
 Having a financial planner with a similar philosophy to yours will likely reduce stress over how your assets are being managed.

 Make sure you’re comfortable with the amount of contact you’ll have with your financial planner.
 If you’re an experienced investor, you might feel comfortable with one or two meetings a year.
 On the other hand, you might prefer quarterly meetings to assure that your portfolio is in good standing.

 There are a variety of fees that financial planners charge for their services.
 Some charge a percentage based on the amount of assets they manage, while others work on commission.
 They could charge a combination of fees and commission, while others charge an hourly rate if you prefer advice as opposed to management.

 Remember that your financial planner will help you map out your future, so it’s important that you feel comfortable relaying all of your personal history, dreams, and fears to this person to help them best represent you.